aploium/github-repo-stars-rank-list/readme.md

 The result will be written to `output.csv`

 > **Notice**
-> Script will run in 2 processes, 4 thread per process
+> Script will run in 2 processes, 4 threads per process
-> Request failure will be handled automatically.
+> Request failure will be handled and redo automatically.
 > Because the API was slow, so you can do other things during this.

 ## How It Works